Making a Safe Landfall

 As Gavatos relates, he saw the sounder indicate 85 feet and then decrease intermittently from there.
 At first, he assumed the sounder was incorrect—that some anomaly was creating a false reading (as had happened before).

-Lessons: When navigating coral reefs at night, ¼ mile is cutting it too close.
-If you absolutely must hug the reef, you’ll want multiple navigation sources to confirm your position—your own senses being among them.
-In moonlight we’ve been able to pick up reef breaks clearly with our binoculars from more than a mile, and you can often hear the breakers as you get too close.
+Lessons: When navigating unfamiliar coral reefs at night, ¼ mile is cutting it far too close.
+Better to stand well offshore one mile or more (some reefs are mis-charted by more than one mile).
+If you absolutely must hug the reef (dangerous) or tuck behind for a lee (also risky), you’ll want multiple navigation sources to confirm your position—your own senses being among them.
+Eyes and ears on deck.
+You'll need a better reason than it's "more comfortable" to expose yourself to the added risk. it'safer just to stay clear.
 Closed cockpits on big cats can take your senses out of action, a potential handicap during landfalls (see “Multihull Special Report,” PS August 2017).

 Although some boats can be salvaged from reefs, the Leopard’s cored laminate, an imperative on most multihulls, had no chance against the impact of a reef.
 I can only imagine the heartbreak of the crew as it filled with water.